Hawku raises $4M for gaming and utility NFT marketplace

 Real-time data

-Current NFT marketplaces have been doing a great job targeting the needs of collectible and art NFTs—i.e., showing the aesthetics of beautiful artwork or the rarity of a social token, Graham said.
+Current NFT marketplaces have been doing a great job targeting the needs of collectible and art NFTs — i.e., showing the aesthetics of beautiful artwork or the rarity of a social token, Graham said.

 However, these criteria are not very useful when determining the value of utility and gaming NFTs whose valuation is based on the functional value they provide.
 As a result, most prospective buyers are currently in the dark when making purchase decisions on these types of NFTs.